4 Mechanical Properties of Materials

 Each material initially experiences a linear relationship between stress and strain, but the yield stress is significantly higher for some materials than others.
 Materials with a high yield stress are of course more appropriate for high-stress applications.

-Brittle materials are those with short plastic regions, indicating that they break without experiencing much plastic deformation.
+Brittle materials are those with short plastic regions, indicating they break without experiencing much plastic deformation.
 The behavior remains nearly linear until failure.

 4.3 Hooke’s Law